-work in which firms cooperate in setting tariffs and domestic standards.
-In their setting, shallow agreements are enough to achieve global efficiency: deviating from the cooperatively set policies would limit foreign market access, which would violate the conditions of shallow trade agreements.
 By contrast, in our framework, shallow agreements are not enough.
-In fact, suppose that countries cooperatively set regulations to maximize joint welfare.
-Without rules that prevent countries from deviating from the cooperative equilibrium, each country would find it optimal to deviate and set lower regulations in order to improve their ToT.
-Doing so, they would increase foreign market access (since the fixed cost of exporting declines) and this would not violate the shallow agreement rules.
-This discrepancy with the findings of Bagwell and Staiger (2001) is also observed in the works of Campolmi et al. (2020) and Lashkaripour and Lugovskyy (2021), who examine domestic industrial policies in the context of monopolistic competition.
-We identify this mechanism starting from a different policy objective, whereby the impetus is to act on a domestic consumption externality.
+In fact, suppose that countries collaboratively establish regulations to optimize joint welfare, resulting in higher levels of restrictiveness than if set unilaterally, due to the internalization of positive spillovers on trade partners.
+In the absence of mechanisms to enforce adherence to this cooperative equilibrium, a country might find it advantageous to lower its regulations to enhance wages and ToT.
+Notably, reducing regulations from the cooperatively agreed high levels would at the same time improve wages in the imposing country, and also align with the principles of shallow agreements since it actually increases foreign market access by decreasing the fixed cost of exporting.
+This divergence from the findings of Bagwell and Staiger (2001) is also echoed in the works of Campolmi et al. (2020) and Lashkaripour and Lugovskyy (2023), who explored domestic industrial policies under monopolistic competition.
+Our analysis identifies this mechanism from a distinct policy perspective, focusing on addressing a domestic consumption externality.

 Heterogeneous Optimal Regulations.
-The optimal level of the regulation - chosen unilaterally or in cooperation - also depends on the characteristics of the imposing countries.
-We provide a summary of how the optimal regulation varies with trade barriers, country size, and technology.
-Figures can be found in the appendix.
+The optimal restrictiveness of the regulation - chosen unilaterally or in cooperation - also depends on the characteristics of the imposing countries.
+We provide a summary of how the optimal regulation varies with trade barriers, country size, and technology, with figures shown in Appendix C.7.

-Figure D.6 shows a positive relationship between optimal restrictiveness of standards, iceberg trade costs, and tariffs associated with exporting from and to the home economy.
+Figure C.6 shows a positive relationship between optimal restrictiveness of standards, iceberg trade costs, and tariffs associated with exporting from and to the home economy.
 As foreign export costs or domestic export costs decline, the optimal standard decreases.
 A reduction in τ{fh} or t{fh} reallocates consumption and production from low-quality domestic varieties to (relatively) high-quality foreign varieties.
-Similarly, a reduction in τ{hf} and t{hf} reallocates production from lowquality non-exporter to high-quality exporters.
+Similarly, a reduction in τ{hf} and t{hf} reallocates production from low-quality non-exporter to high-quality exporters.
 In both cases, the trade cost-induced reallocation reduces the same distortions that enable regulations to be welfare-improving.
-For a similar reason, there is a positive relationship between restrictiveness of regulations and optimal tariff (see Figure D.7).
-Reductions in the level of the regulation reallocate production towards low-quality firms and lower import tariffs partially offset such a reallocation.
+For a similar reason, there is a positive relationship between restrictiveness of regulations and optimal tariff (see Figure

+C.8).
+Reductions in the restrictiveness of the regulation reallocate production towards low-quality firms and lower import tariffs partially offset such a reallocation.

-Larger economies have larger values of optimal g{hh} (Figure D.8).
+Larger economies have larger values of optimal g{hh} (Figure C.7).
 To understand this, consider two economies identical in every aspect except size.
 Imposing a regulation in each country has similar qualitative effects, but the quantitative effects differ.
 The larger economy experiences a lower reduction in wages as workers shift toward compliance activities.
 Furthermore, the larger economy experiences a faster growth in the mass of entrants.
-As a result, welfare in the larger economy increases more with the standard relative to the smaller economy.
+As a result, welfare in the larger economy increases more with the regulations relative to the smaller economy.

 A similar effect occurs when considering economies that are more technologically efficient and have higher per capita income.
 As the home economy's unit costs c_h decline, the optimal level of regulation rises.
-This theoretical result finds support in our empirical analysis, where we document a positive relationship between the restrictiveness of TMs (in the way they affect the extensive margin) and the size and per capita income of a country.
-Our model predicts that larger and richer economies optimally impose more restrictive regulations.
+This theoretical result finds support in our empirical analysis, where we document a positive relationship between the restrictiveness of technical measures (in the way they affect the extensive margin) and the per capita income of a country.